alanmitchell/bmon-website/guide/use-data.md

 they are during occupied periods.
 There appears to be a controls or heating system problem in this building, and investigation is warranted.
-The figure below is an indoor temperature graph from the Energy Report of a space in a different building:
+The figure below is an indoor temperature graph from the Energy Report of a space in a different building.

 *Indoor Temperature Report Displaying a Potential Problem in a Building’s Heating Pattern*{: .small_text}{: #image11}